Doug E. Fresh: Post Play (since 2007)

-On May 23, 2007, he performed variations on "The Show" with finalist Blake Lewis on the sixth-season finale of American Idol, the first ever hip-hop performance on the show.
+On May 23, 2007, Fresh performed variations on "The Show" with finalist Blake Lewis on the sixth-season finale of American Idol, the first ever hip-hop performance on the show.

-In 2010, Fresh resurfaced when rap group Cali Swag District brought back some of his trademark dance moves for their song "Teach Me How to Dougie."
-Members of Cali Swag District saw Texas college students doing a local dance created in Dallas called the "D-Town Boogie".
-They recognized it as a modified version of Fresh's dance moves and created a song that would feature the dance and would also give Fresh his due credit.
+In 2007, Fresh resurfaced when the song "My Dougie" by Dallas rapper Lil Wil introduced a dance called the "Dougie".
+This local dance featured a modified version of Fresh's trademark dance moves, particularly his head-rubbing gestures, and gave Fresh his due credit.
+Members of the one-hit wonder rap group Cali Swag District produced their 2010 song "Teach Me How to Dougie" after seeing Texas college students doing the Dougie.
+This song popularized the dance, spreading it outside the Dirty South.

 On June 27, 2010, Fresh performed with Cali Swag District on "Teach Me How to Dougie" at the BET Awards pre-show.
 He also performed a concert called "The Show" at the Paradise Theater on August 12, 2010.
 On November 8, 2010, Fresh appeared at the Soul Train Awards, where he taught CNN anchor Wolf Blitzer how to Dougie on stage as part of the show.
 On December 10, 2010, Fresh appeared on ESPN First Take to speak about the phenomenon of the Dougie as a sports celebration and voted on the best sports-related Dougie dances, selecting that of host Skip Bayless, though he rated Wolf Blitzer's Dougie at the Soul Train Awards as better but with no sports association.

 On October 28, 2011, Fresh performed at the Paradise Theater in a concert to benefit New York City's public hospitals; the show was part of "STAT! for NYC's Public Hospitals" to raise funds to reduce gun violence.
 On July 9, 2012, Fresh served as a celebrity judge on the Apollo Live TV show.
 Beginning May 25, 2013, Fresh hosted a classic hip-hop and R&B show called "The Show" on New York's 107.5 WBLS, which aired 9:00-11:00 p.m.
-Saturday nights until the final broadcast on December 31, 2016.
+Saturdays until the final broadcast on December 31, 2016.

-Fresh served as a guest mentor to Jeff Dye and Joe Jonas, and performed with them, on the show I Can Do That on June 30, 2015.
+Fresh served as a guest mentor to Jeff Dye and Joe Jonas, and performed with them on the show I Can Do That on June 30, 2015.

-Fresh was awarded the Lifetime Achievement Award at 2019 American Beatbox Championships for his achievements in the music industry, as well as his role as a leading figure in the world of beatboxing.
+Fresh was awarded the Lifetime Achievement Award at the 2019 American Beatbox Championships for his achievements in the music industry, as well as his role as a leading figure in the world of beatboxing.
 Prior to receiving the award, Fresh presented the Lifetime Achievement Award to Rahzel in 2017.

 On September 24, 2021, he released his first full-length album since 1995, titled This One's for Chuck Brown: Doug E. Fresh Salutes The Godfather of Go-Go.

-He cameoed in the 2023 film World's Best.
+Fresh cameoed in the 2023 film World's Best.

-On September 27, 2024, he was featured on Southern Soul Hip Hop pioneer Joe-Nice's single "Southern Soul Party," alongside Nelson Curry.
+On September 27, 2024, Fresh was featured on Southern Soul Hip Hop pioneer Joe-Nice's single "Southern Soul Party" alongside Nelson Curry.
+In 2025, the trio teamed up again for the underground Southern Soul hit, "Juke Joint Lover Remix."